ValeP314/pp5-tangled-treasure/README.md

   * When making a purchase, it is possible to save the address, phone number and all relevant info clicking on a checkbox.
 The featuee has been tested deleting all info and then selecting the box, and the address was updated.
   * The order history displays a list of all orders, showing order number, date, items and total price.
 There is a link in the order number that brings back to the full success page that displays all info, and works fine.
   * When attempting a new order, the info saved are displayed in the form correctly.
 I tested many changes, and they were all updated promptly.
+* Adding items:
+  * The Product Management page was created and tested using prices with more than 6 figures, or items with or without a picture.
+Ano_image picture was uploaded onto the media folder to account for items without a picture.
 * When signing in as a regular user:
   *
 * When signing in as an Admin: